vugn/skill-forge/README.md

 ### 1. **Create Account**

-- Kunjungi homepage dan klik "Get Started"
+- Visit the homepage and click "Get Started"
-- Authenticate menggunakan Internet Identity
+- Authenticate using Internet Identity
-- Setup profile dengan nama dan foto profil
+- Set up your profile with name and profile picture

-### 2. **Generate AI skill card**
+### 2. **Generate AI Skill Card**

-- Navigate ke "Skills" page
+- Navigate to the "Skills" page
-- Input career goal Anda (contoh: "Frontend Developer", "Data Scientist")
+- Input your career goal (e.g., "Frontend Developer", "Data Scientist")
-- AI akan generate comprehensive skill card dengan prerequisites dan learning path
+- AI will generate a comprehensive skill card with prerequisites and learning path
-- Review dan accept skill card yang digenerate
+- Review and accept the generated skill card

 ### 3. **Start Learning**

-- Akses skill card melalui dashboard
+- Access skill cards through the dashboard
-- Klik pada available skills untuk memulai quest
+- Click on available skills to start quests
-- Complete quiz dan interactive challenges
+- Complete quizzes and interactive challenges
-- Earn XP dan unlock new skills
+- Earn XP and unlock new skills

 ### 4. **Track Progress**

-- Monitor progress melalui dashboard
+- Monitor progress through the dashboard
-- View learning statistics dan achievements
+- View learning statistics and achievements
-- Akses profile untuk detailed progress overview
+- Access profile for detailed progress overview

 ## 🏗 Project Structure